heidi1105/MERN-JUL2022/demo/mern5_fullstack/readme.md

 ## BLACK BELT
 1. We don't talk about black belt features
-2. Given several black belt, only attempt 2 of all.
+2. Given several black belt features, able to attempt 2 of them.
 3. Deploy within 24 hours of starting the exam